November 19, 2022

 Choosing Between Upgrading or Replacing Your Water Heater

-It’s possible that not all replacement units will be readily compatible with your current plumbing, venting, or gas piping when you are replacing your existing water heater.
+It’s possible that not all replacement units will work with your current plumbing, venting, or gas piping systems.
 However, there are quite a few options available.
-We strongly suggest you contact our team at Gallagher's Plumbing, Heating and Air Conditioning for guidance.
+We strongly suggest you contact our team at Gallagher’s Plumbing, Heating and Air for guidance.
+It would be our privilege to help you find the best solution for your home.

 company icon